Another day, another important pet-related myth waiting to be debunked. Spoiler: mixed breeds do need pet insurance, and here’s why…

 Common conditions for mixed breeds

-Insurance is an absolute must for all pets regardless of whether they are mixed breeds or purebred.
-I genuinely cannot stress this enough.
-There is nothing worse than being in a predicament where your pet needs serious medical assistance and you don’t have the funds to save them.
+Insurance is an absolute must for all pets, regardless of whether they are mixed breeds or purebred.
+Nothing is worse than being in a predicament where your pet needs serious medical assistance and you don’t have the funds to help them.

-Thankfully most insurance companies will cover your fur baby if they are a mixed breed because they too have common conditions!
-Under your insurance policy, they will ask you some questions so let me help you get prepared for what your insurer is going to need to know about your dog.
+Thankfully most insurance companies will cover your fur baby if they are a mixed breed because they, too, have common conditions!
+Under your insurance policy, they will ask you some questions such as:

-- Do they have any pre-existing conditions that aren’t specifically genetic?
+- Does your pet have any pre-existing conditions that aren’t specifically genetic?